Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 Kerfuffle, BBC building wrap, 2004, Drappeggio in Ercolano, Aurelian Wall projection, Rome, 2009

-Drapery and portraiture continue as important themes.
+Drapery and portraiture are important research themes.
 In Philadelphia, Cloth Cascades, was projected at night onto an adjacent gallery wall.
-Rideal showed MOI NON PLUS, a new work revealing the importance of a narrative that can suggest meanings locked within dumb textiles at the Erotic Cloth colloquium, University for the Creative Arts, London (20/03/15), her paper Erotic Cloth Echoes in Film will be published by Bloomsbury in 2018.
-This work was rooted in a previous commission for the exhibition Cotton: Global Threads, at The Whitworth Art Gallery, Manchester University (2012).
+Rideal showed MOI NON PLUS, a new film revealing the importance of narratives that can suggest meanings locked within dumb textiles at the Erotic Cloth colloquium, University for the Creative Arts, London (20/03/15), her paper Erotic Cloth Echoes in Film will be published by Bloomsbury in 2018.
+This work was rooted in a previous commission for the exhibition Cotton: Global Threads at The Whitworth Art Gallery, Manchester University (2012).
 A British Academy Grant enabled her to film the cotton industry in India.
 Drapery as a research strand will inform the new work Rome and the Campagna: Splicing Time, in response to her Leverhulme Fellowship awarded in April 2016.

-Golden Years?1905-1950: a non-digital world.
-Self-expression, self-promotion, self-preservation, Louisiana Museum of Modern Art (2012) continued research previously realised in her books - Insights: Self-portraits, (2005) and Mirror/Mirror: Self-portraits by Women Artists (NPG & Watson-Guptill, N Y. 2001).
+Golden Years?1905-1950: a non-digital world, Louisiana Museum of Modern Art (2012) continued research previously realised in her books - Insights: Self-portraits, (The National Portrait Gallery, 2005) and Mirror/Mirror: Self-portraits by Women Artists (NPG & Watson-Guptill, N Y. 2001).
 Rideal is co-author with Kathleen Soriano of Madam and Eve, to be published by Laurence King, 2018.

 Uniquely I am qualified to work part-time at two institutions, the Slade School of Fine Art (UCL) and the National Portrait Gallery, London.
 At the Slade I have contributed to teaching, supervision, curriculum development and assessment.